 Whether it’s brought on by a buildup of sweat and sebum or a reaction to an ingredient in a particular product, we’ve got your back — or scalp, rather.
-Read on to find out how to treat an itchy scalp plus some products that can help.
+Read on to find out how to treat an itchy scalp.

 According to the National Center for Biotechnology Information (NCBI), an itchy scalp, or scalp pruritus, is a common condition with a wide range of causes, including stress, seasonal changes, fluctuating hormones and a build up of sweat, sebum and other follicle-clogging elements.
-In most cases, an itchy scalp doesn’t require a doctor’s attention and can be treated with a gentle daily care.
+In most cases, an itchy scalp doesn’t require a doctor’s attention and can be treated with gentle daily care.

+The glands on the scalp produce oil that maintains the health of your skin and hair.
+Unfortunately, when this oil builds up, your usual shampoo might not be able to clean it all away.
 Scalp scrubs are a great way to maintain the health of your scalp.
-The glands on the scalp, according to the NCBI, produce oil that maintains the health of your skin (and therefore, hair!)
-Unfortunately, when this oil builds up, your usual shampoo might not be able to clean it all away.
-Enter: The L’Oréal Paris EverPure Sulfate-Free Scalp Care + Detox Scrub.
-This invigorating scalp scrub purifies and exfoliates the scalp, removing unwanted impurities, excess oil and product buildup while being gentle and safe for color-treated hair.
+To combat this, try the L’Oréal Paris EverPure Sulfate-Free Scalp Care + Detox Scrub is an invigorating scalp scrub that purifies and exfoliates the scalp, removing excess oil and product buildup while being gentle and safe for color-treated hair.

 As with apple cider vinegar, you should make sure to dilute the peppermint oil before applying it directly to the skin.
-A great way to use peppermint oil as a treatment for an itchy scalp is to add peppermint oil to a shampoo, or use a menthol-infused option like the aforementioned L’Oréal Paris EverPure Sulfate-Free Scalp Care + Detox Shampoo
+A great way to use peppermint oil as a treatment for an itchy scalp is to add peppermint oil to a shampoo, or use a menthol-infused product like the L’Oréal Paris EverPure Sulfate-Free Scalp Care + Detox Shampoo.

 Discover more tips & tricks